-Whilst staying at a hostel in Windhoek – the capital of Namibia – I managed to hire a Bakkie with long range fuel tanks, roof tent, camping gear and spare wheels for GDP 30 per day (normally GDP 60 per day just for a basic bakkie so I was well pleased with that!) and toddled off for a trip around Namibia: 1st stop was Swakopmund which I got to via a part tarmac, part gravel road across country and through the Namib Naukluft park.
+Whilst staying at a hostel in Windhoek on our Namibia 4×4 safari, I managed to hire a Bakkie with long range fuel tanks, roof tent, camping gear and spare wheels for GDP 30 per day (normally GDP 60 per day just for a basic bakkie so I was well pleased with that!) and toddled off for a trip around Namibia: 1st stop was Swakopmund which I got to via a part tarmac, part gravel road across country and through the Namib Naukluft park.

 The scenery changed from barren or sparsely covered hills and valleys through to the desert terrain of the lower country – with sightings of Impala and Gemsbok (Oryx) as the journey ended.
 Swakopmund is a nice place but so German it’s unbelievable! – Even down to the deli menus being in German!
 I stayed at a beachfront campsite overnight and had sundowner drinks at the bar actually on the beach.

-Next morning I paid for a permit to allow me into the Desert roads, stocked upon fuel, food and most importantly water then headed out.
+Next morning on our Namibia 4×4 safari I paid for a permit to allow me into the Desert roads, stocked upon fuel, food and most importantly water then headed out.
 First stop was the Welwitschia mirabilis plant sites – a plant which apparently lives for up to 200 years!
 Then into the Moonscape (an area of deeply rutted and ravined rocks and sand which does look remarkably moonlike.

 Next day I travelled up the Skeleton Coast, into the National Park, where I found a couple of guys whose car had broken down.
 We tried to fix it but failed, so I towed them through the Park to a junction where they limped back to their home.
 I ventured on to Palmwag for the night, then to Warmquelle though I struggled on the flooded roads (start of the rainy season here) crossing a raging river with a truck stuck in it en-route and to Opuwo.